kevpstephens/scene-together/README.md

 ## ✅ Project Goals Met

-This project was built to meet the Tech Returners bootcamp requirements:
+This project was built as a portfolio piece commissioned by Tech Returners:

 **Functional:**